-- AVP or his/her designee will attempt to contact the student through all reasonable and available means. - University Police will investigate the validity of the missing person report and manage the information according to its established investigative standards. - University Police may notify appropriate University personnel and seek their aid in the investigation (e.g. Student Affairs, Residence Life, Counseling and Psychological Services, etc.) - University Police will notify local law enforcement agencies within 24 hours of the determination that the student is missing, unless the local law enforcement agency was the entity that made the determination that the student is missing.
+- AVP or his/her designee will attempt to contact the student through all reasonable and available means. - University Police will investigate the validity of the missing person report and manage the information according to its established investigative standards. - University Police may notify appropriate University personnel and seek their aid in the investigation (e.g. Student Affairs, Residence Life, Counseling and Psychological Services, etc.) - Regardless of whether the student has identified a contact person, is above the age of 18, or is an emancipate minor, University Police will notify local law enforcement agencies within 24 hours of the determination that the student is missing, unless the local law enforcement agency was the entity that made the determination that the student is missing.